Skip to Main Content

 Dog Vaccinations

-In their first year, puppies need the following shots to protect them from serious diseases.
+In their first year, puppies need the following vaccination to protect them from serious diseases.

 • DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus)